IPlytics-GmbH/interview-tech-challenges/cruciality-java.md

 Arranging Cruciality Requests
 ------------------------------

 Our system processes different kinds of information for our customers.
-One of our analyses, called "cruciality analyses", runs based on a set of companies provided as a parameter.
+One of our analyses, called "cruciality analysis", runs based on a set of companies provided as a parameter.
 Our back-end application receives this information and sends a final request to our processing algorithm.
 The time it takes for us to process the requests is logaritmic - *log2(n)*, where **n** is the amount of companies provided by the customer.
 Because of this we'd like to prioritise processing